nafnu/bookAPIFront/README.md

 ## Running the Project
 To use this run:
-- npm init (to initialize your Node.Js project)
+- npm init (to initialize your Node.Js project).
-– npm install express (to install express for routes) – npm install mongoose (to install the mongodb database driver) – npm install bodyparser (to be able to use multiple http requests) – npm install –g nodemon (restarts the application when you save the document) <br>
+– npm install express (to install express for routes).
+– npm install mongoose (to install the mongodb database driver).
+– npm install bodyparser (to be able to use multiple http requests).
+– npm install –g nodemon (restarts the application when you save the document).
 Works with Postman localhost: 3000

 ## Project Summary